-Tetanus is acquired when the spores of the bacterium Clostridium Tetani infect a wound or the umbilical stump.
-Spores are universally present in the soil.
-People of all ages can get tetanus but the disease is particularly common and serious in newborn babies ("neonatal tetanus").
-It requires treatment in a medical facility, often in a referral hospital.
-Neonatal tetanus, which is mostly fatal, is particularly common in rural areas where deliveries are at home without adequate sterile procedures.
-WHO estimated that neonatal tetanus killed about 180 000 babies in 2002.
+People of all ages can get tetanus but the disease is particularly common and serious in newborn babies and their mothers when the mothers` are unprotected from tetanus by the vaccine, tetanus toxoid.
+Tetanus requires treatment in a medical facility, often in a referral hospital.
+Neonatal tetanus, which is mostly fatal, is particularly common in difficult to reach and rural areas where deliveries take place at home without adequate sterile procedures and in unclean environment.
+WHO estimated that neonatal tetanus killed about 49,000 newborn children in 2013, a 94% reduction from the situation in 1988 when an estimated 787,000 newborn babies died of tetanus within their first month of life.

 WHO position papers